neighborland/pres/README.md

 So `pres` produces small classes that contain and delegate to an existing object that handles server-side rendering.

-## Presenter vs. Decorator

-Decorators add methods to a model. `pres` encourages you to whitelist model methods via delegation.

 ## Install

 Add it to your Gemfile: